-(please click on name below for contact information, and to read full staff bios)Dan Kesselbrenner, Executive Director
+(please click on name below for contact information, and to read staff bios)Sirine Shebaya, Executive Director

-Program Areas: Detention and Deportation, Enforcement, Gangs and Immigration, DACA
+Program Areas: Border Issues, Civil Rights, Detention and Deportation, Enforcement, Habeas petitions

 Program Areas: Terrorism Bars, Immigration Consequences of Convictions, Civil Rights

 Phone: 617-227-9727 x3 · Email: Khaled Alrabe

 Khaled Alrabe is a Staff Attorney at the National Immigration Project of the National Lawyers Guild (NIPNLG).
 He focuses on litigation and technical assistance on matters related to the immigration consequences of crimes, terrorism-related inadmissibility and deportability grounds, and due process in immigration proceedings.
 Before joining NIPNLG, he was a researcher at the Human Rights Center at UC Berkeley, where he worked on immigration, human trafficking, and accountability for victims of sexual violence in international courts.
 Khaled was a law fellow at NIPNLG in 2015-2016 and holds a JD from Georgetown University and a BA from Harvard College.